Prepare to be amazed by this healthier version of decadent chocolate cake with a surprise ingredient that makes all the difference!

 I frosted this cake with a whipped cream frosting, but you can use any frosting recipe you like.
 You can even whip coconut cream just like you would dairy cream, to make a vegan version.
+Whipped cream frosting is much lighter than a regular buttercream and requires a lot less added sugar as well!
+I think it is the perfect complement to this chocolate cake.

 This cake was a hit with all my taste testers, everybody gobbled it up and they had no idea there was anything unusual in the ingredient list until I told them.
 I recommend giving this one a try, even if you’re skeptical.
 I’ve made it several times and it always turns out wonderfully.